yusufdemrr/JotPilot/README.md

 ## 🚀 Usage

-Once the installation is complete, you can run the agent.
-The process has two main phases.
+The project has two main phases: building the knowledge base and running the agent.

 ### Phase 1: Build the Knowledge Base (One-time setup)

 These steps collect the documentation, process it, and load it into the agent's memory (Qdrant).
+This only needs to be done once or when you want to update the knowledge base.

 a. **Crawl the Data:**
 ```bash